An OrderedSet is a custom MutableSet that remembers its order, so that every

 index (which handles both cases

-OrderedSet was implemented by Robyn Speer.
+OrderedSet was implemented by Elia Robyn Lake (maiden name: Robyn Speer).
 Jon Crall contributed changes and tests to make it fit the Python set API.
+Roman Inflianskas added the original type annotations.

 The original implementation of OrderedSet was a recipe posted to ActiveState Recipes by Raymond Hettiger, released under the MIT license.